 Founded in 2006 and headquartered in New York, Buzzfeed is a media news company delivering social news and entertainment.
-They provide a mix of breaking news, entertainment and shareable content.
-Jonah Peretti and John Johnson are the founders of Buzzfeed and the editor-in-chief is Ben Smith.
-In 2016, BuzzFeed split the News operation off from the BuzzFeed Entertainment Group, which aims to focus more on BuzzFeed’s video unit.
-The Buzzfeed brands are Tasty, Nifty, Goodful and more.
+They provide a mix of breaking news, entertainment, and shareable content.
+Jonah Peretti and John Johnson are the founders of Buzzfeed, and the editor-in-chief is Ben Smith.
+In 2016, BuzzFeed split the News operation off from the BuzzFeed Entertainment Group, focusing more on BuzzFeed’s video unit.
+The Buzzfeed brands are Tasty, Nifty, Goodful, and more.

 Funded by / Ownership

 Numerous investors funded BuzzFeed.
 NEA (New Enterprise Associates), New York-based venture capital firm RRE and Hearst Ventures were the early investors of Buzzfeed.
 In 2015, NBC (Comcast) invested $200 million in BuzzFeed, and in 2016 they invested another $200 million.
 BuzzFeed also raised 50 million dollars from venture capital firm Andreessen Horowitz.
 BuzzFeed is privately owned and does not disclose financial results to the public.
 However, BuzzFeed missed its revenue target in 2017 by 15%-20%.
 According to a New York Times article by Edmund Lee, founder Jonah Peretti says his company could eventually merge with rival online publishers to negotiate better terms with Facebook.